joelouthan/Theologicus/src/genesis/genesis07-11-24.md

 ><sup> 17 </sup> The flood continued for forty days on the earth; the water increased and lifted up the ark so that it rose above the earth. <sup> 18 </sup> The water surged and increased greatly on the earth, and the ark floated on the surface of the water. <sup> 19 </sup> Then the water surged even higher on the earth, and all the high mountains under the whole sky were covered. <sup> 20 </sup> The mountains were covered as the water surged above them more than twenty feet.

->Luke 23:29-31 (CSB) Look, the days are coming when they will say, ‘Blessed are the women without children, the wombs that never bore, and the breasts that never nursed!’Then they will begin to say to the mountains, ‘Fall on us!’ and to the hills, ‘Cover us!’For if they do these things when the wood is green, what will happen when it is dry?”
+>Luke 23:29-31 Look, the days are coming when they will say, ‘Blessed are the women without children, the wombs that never bore, and the breasts that never nursed!’Then they will begin to say to the mountains, ‘Fall on us!’ and to the hills, ‘Cover us!’For if they do these things when the wood is green, what will happen when it is dry?”

->Revelation 6:15-17 (CSB) hen the kings of the earth, the nobles, the generals, the rich, the powerful, and every slave and free person hid in the caves and among the rocks of the mountains.
+>Revelation 6:15-17 hen the kings of the earth, the nobles, the generals, the rich, the powerful, and every slave and free person hid in the caves and among the rocks of the mountains.
 And they said to the mountains and to the rocks, “Fall on us and hide us from the face of the one seated on the throne and from the wrath of the Lamb,because the great day of their wrath has come!
 And who is able to stand?”

 ### The will of God is the wrath of God

 ><sup> 21 </sup> Every creature perished—those that crawl on the earth, birds, livestock, wildlife, and those that swarm on the earth, as well as all mankind.

->John 3:36 (CSB) The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.
+>John 3:36 The one who believes in the Son has eternal life, but the one who rejects the Son will not see life; instead, the wrath of God remains on him.

 ### The will of God: The will of God is final

 ><sup> 22 </sup> Everything with the breath of the spirit of life in its nostrils—everything on dry land died.

->Revelation 20:11-15 (CSB) Then I saw a great white throne and one seated on it.
+>Revelation 20:11-15 Then I saw a great white throne and one seated on it.
 Earth and heaven fled from his presence, and no place was found for them.
 I also saw the dead, the great and the small, standing before the throne, and books were opened.
 Another book was opened, which is the book of life, and the dead were judged according to their works by what was written in the books.
 Then the sea gave up the dead that were in it, and death and Hades gave up the dead that were in them; each one was judged according to their works.
 Death and Hades were thrown into the lake of fire.
 This is the second death, the lake of fire.
 And anyone whose name was not found written in the book of life was thrown into the lake of fire.

 ## His Gospel